 - a.
 The Director submits to the Board of Trustees a proposed operating budget for the fiscal year commencing July 1.
 The operating budget includes proposed expenditures and the means of financing them. - b.
 Prior to July 1, the budget is approved by the Board of Trustees and the County Commissioners. - c.
 Any revisions that alter the total revenues or expenditures of the Operating Fund must be approved by the Board of Trustees. - d.
-For management control, expenditures plus encumbrances may not exceed the budget.
-The Director may transfer unencumbered appropriations within the Operating Fund. - e.
+For management control, expenditures plus encumbrances may not exceed the budget. - e.
 Budgets for the Operating Fund are adopted on a basis consistent with GAAP except for exclusion of on-behalf payments by the State. - f.
 Budgetary comparison schedules are presented in the Supplemental Section as Required Supplemental Information.
 The budgetary basis is the modified accrual basis of accounting with encumbrances included as actual.